avolab/episystem-workshop/scChIC-seq_tutorial.md

 > samtools flagstat demux_map.sam
 > ```
 > > ### Questions
-> > What is the output telling us?
+> > - What is the output telling us?
-> > How many pair reads are mapped to the same chromosome in `demux_map.sam`?
+> > - How many pair reads are mapped to the same chromosome in `demux_map.sam`?
-> > How many reads are not mapped at all?
+> > - How many reads are not mapped at all?
-> > In how many pair reads only one of the reads is mapped?
+> > -In how many pair reads only one of the reads is mapped?

 > We will now inspect the `view` option:
 > ```bash